Posted on March 25, 2019.

 2. A Good Water Bottle

-Especially if you’re going to a warm climate, a good water bottle is a life saver!
+Especially if you’re going to a warm climate, a good water bottle is a lifesaver!
 I can tell you from experience, drink so much more water than you think you need to.
-On some of my teams, we’ve even had hydration meetings!
+For instance, on some of my teams, we’ve even had hydration meetings!
 You can’t go wrong with a Nalgene, it’s inexpensive, lightweight, and durable.
-Now the real trick is, not losing your water bottle through all of outreach.
+Now the real trick is, not losing your water bottle through all of the outreach.

 Adding onto what I mentioned earlier, a team that maintains one heart and one mind (Phil.
 2:2) will have no roadblocks to advancing the Kingdom.
 Honestly, do whatever you have to do to keep the bond of peace.
 “Revival moves at the speed of FAMILY”, I don’t know if I’ve heard a statement with more truth in recent years.
 There really is no stopping a team where everyone feels valued for who they are.